A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Data Manipulations

 \textbf{Understanding Knowledge Distillation.} Zhou~\etal~\cite{zhou2019understanding} propose two quantitive measures, including the complexity and faithfulness, to analyze the property of distilled data and its correlation with NAT performance.
 Specifically, they find that while KD generally simplifies the training data by reducing the complexity and increasing the faithfulness, a larger and better teacher model does not always lead to a better student model.
 Instead, the capacity of the teacher model should be aligned with the student NAT model to achieve the best performance.
 In addition, Ren~\etal~\cite{ren2020study} design a model to measure the target token dependency over the data and find that KD can reduce the dependency when predicting target tokens, which is helpful for the training of NAT.
 Xu~\etal~\cite{xu2021does} find that KD can also reduce the lexical diversity and word reordering degree, which helps the model better learn the alignment between source and target.

 \textbf{Problem and Improvements.} Despite the effectiveness, there exist some problems when utilizing KD.
 Zhou~\etal~\cite{zhou2019understanding} find that the capacity of the NAT model should be correlated with the complexity of the distilled dataset.
 Therefore they propose several methods, including born-again network~\cite{furlanello2018born} and mixture-of-experts~\cite{shen2019mixture} to adjust the complexity of the dataset w.r.t the model capacity.
 In addition, after knowledge distillation, the density estimation of real data may be harmed~\cite{lee2020discrepancy} and the lexical choice may be mistaken~\cite{ding2020understanding}.
-Specifically, Ding~\etal~\cite{ding2020understanding} suppose that the distill data mainly focuses on the performance of high-frequency words.
+Specifically, Ding~\etal~\cite{ding2020understanding} suppose that the distilled data mainly focuses on the performance of high-frequency words.
 They propose two evaluation metrics to measure the lexical translation accuracy and conclude that the accuracy of low-frequency words is seriously decreased when the NAT model is trained on distilled datasets.
-To deal with this problem, Ding~\etal~\cite{ding2021rejuvenating} make full use of raw, distill, and reverse-distill data to rejuvenate low-frequency words.
-Zhou~\etal~\cite{zhou2020improving} add monolingual data for training of the teacher model to enrich the distill dataset.
+To deal with this problem, Ding~\etal~\cite{ding2021rejuvenating} make full use of raw, distilled, and reverse-distilled data to rejuvenate low-frequency words.
+Zhou~\etal~\cite{zhou2020improving} add monolingual data for training of the teacher model to enrich the distilled dataset.
 The effect and improvement of self-distillation are also explored~\cite{guo2021self}.
+Shao~\etal~\cite{shao2022one} also notice that adopting a single distillation reference from a specific teacher is not optimal for training NAT models and thus propose the diverse distillation with reference selection (DDRS) strategy during training.